Teaching Landforms, Experiments and Resources that Kids Will Love

 One more thing to help introduce landforms to students!
 AND IT’S FREE!
 If you sign up for my email list, you can receive a collection of landform images plus a quick write-up about each one.
 This freebie is perfect for creating anchor charts or playing memory games with your students.
 Download that freebie by signing up for my email list here.

-(Source: The Chaos and the Clutter– left) (Source: Playdough to Plato– right)
+(Source: The Chaos and the Clutter, Playdough to Plato, Chalk Talk)

 There are cheap, fun ways to teach how hills, mountains, and plateaus happen.
 These two ideas are also fantastic for teaching about the more difficult science topics like plate tectonics.

-I love this cheap idea for reviewing landforms.
+I also love the plate idea for reviewing landforms.
 You don’t get to cover all the landforms, but you cover quite a few and the kids will gain a great understanding of how all the landforms work together.

 3. Proving New Knowledge from Teaching Landforms: